gmulhearn/dapp-stack-template/README.md

 Currently this script is set to just deploy the `Greeter.sol` contract.
 To deploy your other contracts, you'll need to add them into the `deploy.ts` script - just follow the pattern seen for `Greeter`.

-The `deploy.ts` script will also update a JSON metadata file within the `nextjs` project with information about the deployed contracts.
+The `deploy.ts` script will also update a JSON metadata file within the `../artifacts` directory with information about the deployed contracts.
 This occurs during:
 ```js
 updateDeployedContractData("Greeter", chainId, greeter.address)
 ```

-For each contract you deploy, you should run this function to ensure the frontend has the most recently instance of your contracts.
+For each contract you deploy, you should run this function to ensure the frontend has the most recent instance of your contracts.

-This will also generate the contract JSON ABI within `nextjs/resources/hardhat/artifacts`, which is then used by the frontend to connect with the contracts.
+This will also generate the contract JSON ABI within `../artifacts/hardhat`, which is then used by the frontend to connect with the contracts.

 ### Testing
-You should ofcourse test all your Smart Contracts.
+You should, ofcourse, test all your Smart Contracts.
 This can be done by adding new scripts to the `test` directory.
 Copy the pattern shown in `index.ts` to get started.
+You can run these tests with `hh test`.

 ## Front End
 ### Chain/Contract Interactions
-The front end uses the user's ethereum provider (metamask) to interact with smart contracts, or a default provider if a user does no have a provider installed/connected (view only though).
+The front end uses the user's ethereum provider (metamask/walletconnect) to interact with smart contracts, or a default provider if a user does no have a provider installed/connected (view only though).

 A custom hook has been written within `core/ethereum.ts`, `useDappStatus()` to provide core automatically updating variables and functions required for DApps.
 The `useDappStatus` hook provides the following: